cmu-csd-phd/csd-blog/website/content/2025/lithos.md

 allocates GPCs, it is possible to allocate on the smaller granularity of TPCs.
 LithOS does this, masking off TPCs for each kernel launch.
 This enables efficient, isolated use of GPU compute.

+We treat TPCs as the maskable spatial unit; on modern NVIDIA GPUs, a TPC maps to a set of SM resources that can be selectively enabled per launch.

 TPC masking interacts with the task latency model.
 Depending on higher-level LithOS policy, tasks may execute at different times with different TPC masks.